The Girlfriend (2025 film)

-The Girlfriend is a 2025 Indian Telugu-language romantic drama written and directed by Rahul Ravindran.
+The Girlfriend is a 2025 Indian Telugu-language romantic drama film written and directed by Rahul Ravindran.
 The film stars Rashmika Mandanna, Dheekshith Shetty, and Anu Emmanuel.

-Principal photography began in early 2025, with shooting taking place across Hyderabad, Visakhapatnam, and other scenic locations in Andhra Pradesh and Telangana.
-The soundtrack and background score composed by Hesham Abdul Wahab.
+Principal photography began in early 2025, with shooting taking place across Hyderabad, Visakhapatnam, and other locations in Andhra Pradesh and Telangana.
+Most of the film was shot at India's famous law college NALSAR University of Law, Hyderabad.
+The soundtrack and background score was composed by Hesham Abdul Wahab.

-The film received mixed to positive reviews from critics with praise for Mandanna’s performance, plot, music and Ravindran’s direction.
-It became a commercial success and has grossed over ₹27 crore at the box office.
+The film garnered mixed reception from critics and audiences alike, who praised cast performance, the plot, the music, and direction, and grossed around ₹29 crore at the box office becoming a commercial failure.